SynchronVM/SynchronVM/spec/sec_threat_analysis.md

 [Cyber threat analysis ref.](https://cyberexperts.com/cyber-threat-analysis-a-complete-overview/)

+## Introduction

 A threat analysis is usually performed in relation to an *applicaiton*.
-In a way a VM is an application, but as its indendent use is to host applications, further threat analysis must be performed on a per application basis.
+In a way a virtual machine (VM) is an application, but as its indendent use is to host applications, further threat analysis must be performed on a per application basis.
 Sense-VM should provide a base-level of security that will be inherited by applications running on top of the VM as specified in (TODO: application-security-contract).

 (TODO: Actually I think that the application-security-contract could be
        the result of doing this threat analysis rather than the input.
        We need to think about this.)

+### Scope

+This threat analysis focuses on the virtual machine and the interfaces it provides to an application running on the VM.
+The VM also lives on top of a Hardware abstraction layer.
+The implementation of the HAL is not in scope for this threat analysis and must be analysed per HAL.

+### Goal

+The goal is a set of mechanisms to build into the VM and the interfaces it provides that establishes a a set of security targets.
+(TODO: Formulate targets/goals).

+# Threat Modeling

 ## Assets